Trade directory · Los Angeles metro · California

 Insurance Minimums

-General liability minimum $1 million per occurrence, $2 million aggregate.
-Workers compensation required if employees.
-C-33 license requires $15,000 contractor bond.
+General liability minimum $1 million per occurrence, $2 million aggregate required by most clients.
+Workers compensation mandatory if employees.
+Professional liability recommended for commercial work.
+Bonding required for public works projects.

 § C · Path to license